rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/PreProcess_HRCImputed/README.md

 Code contained herein are meant as a guide and should be modified and adapted to match your server specifications and directories.

-Authors will not be available to troubleshoot.
-Please familiarize yourself with the associated scripting languages, and please contact your server admin for instructions on the proper format for submitting jobs to your compute cluster.
+Authors will not be available to assist with troubleshooting.
+Please familiarize yourself with the associated scripting languages, and contact your server admin for instructions on the proper format for submitting jobs to your compute cluster.

 ## Required Inputs
 1. TCGA HRC Imputed Genotyping Data